dgilleland/DMIT-2018-Workbook/backlog/006/ReadMe.md

 ## West Wind Wholesale

-The **ASP.NET Core *Web Application*** solution in this lesson illustrates the limitations of building a website round basic CRUD behaviours.
+The **ASP.NET Core *Web Application*** solution in this lesson illustrates the limitations of building a website around basic CRUD behaviours.

 Imagine that we've received an email from one of our customers asking to place an order.